 Makes:1 (9-1/2-inch) deep-dish pie, or 8 to 10 servings

-You don’t need to buy a prepared crust or filling to make a quick, easy pumpkin pie.
-This basic recipe starts with a simple press-in crust, so there’s no need for a rolling pin.
+For this pumpkin pie recipe you don’t need to buy a prepared crust or filling to begin.
+This recipe starts with a simple press-in crust so there’s no need for a rolling pin.
 The filling is made with canned pumpkin purée, spices, eggs, and condensed milk so it only takes a few minutes to mix together.
 And after an hour in the oven, you’ll have a proper pumpkin pie to end Thanksgiving dinner.

 For the crust: